hexatomium/hexatomium-old.github.io/_posts/2016-01-21-amazon-roots.md

 ---

 Microsoft has just pushed a new CTL update with 6 new root certificates, 4 of which are for a brand new root CA: Amazon.
 This conveniently occurs just in time for Amazon's Certificate Services go-live.
-But what should be a fairly ordinary update is raising a few red flags.
+But what should have been a fairly ordinary update is raising a few red flags.

-1. Amazon is reported to have some <a href=http://www.defenseone.com/technology/2014/07/how-cia-partnered-amazon-and-changed-intelligence/88555/>very close ties</a> to <a href=http://www.salon.com/2014/12/01/amazons_frightening_cia_partnership_capitalism_corporations_and_our_massive_new_surveillance_state/>spy agencies</a>.
+1. Amazon is reported to have some <a href=http://www.defenseone.com/technology/2014/07/how-cia-partnered-amazon-and-changed-intelligence/88555/>close ties</a> to <a href=http://www.salon.com/2014/12/01/amazons_frightening_cia_partnership_capitalism_corporations_and_our_massive_new_surveillance_state/>spy agencies</a>.

 2. The new roots have not been announced by Microsoft.
-Their <A Href=social.technet.microsoft.com/wiki/contents/articles/31634.microsoft-trusted-root-certificate-program-participants.aspx>Program Participants</A> page is oddly silent about the changes.
+Their <A Href=http://social.technet.microsoft.com/wiki/contents/articles/31634.microsoft-trusted-root-certificate-program-participants.aspx>Program Participants</A> page is oddly silent about the changes.
-   Additionally, it's interesting how Starfield (another root acquired by Amazon last year) does not appear in there either.
+   Additionally, it's interesting that Starfield (another root acquired by Amazon last year) does not appear in there either.
-   Hopefully that's just a coincidence, but I'll let you be the judge on that.
+   Hopefully that's just a coincidence  - I will not to speculate on that.

 3. No other trust store provider (Mozilla, Google, Oracle) trusts these roots as of today.